EonTAS/ppc-emulator/README.md

 5) set working directory to where you want to clone the repo.
 6) type `git clone` and paste the url from step 3 and press enter.

+## How to use the site

+This site uses the hexadecimal representation of powerPC assembler, so a tool such as [CodeWrite](https://github.com/TheGag96/CodeWrite) or a normal PPC compiler is required to write assembler that is in the correct form.

 # Credits:

 https://fail0verflow.com/media/files/ppc_750cl.pdf following this spec for each command (starts at page 353)